D: George DeRelwyskow Jr

+Plans to become a chemist were soon forgotten as George turned his attention to wrestling.
 Having turned professional at twenty George gained a few years experience before defeating Rashid Anwar to take the Empire lightweight title.

 Whilst his wrestling years were limited to around six years George was an immensely busy worker during this time, wrestling most nights of the week from the south west of England to the north of Scotland.
 He was a popular all-action wrestler famed for one of his favourite moves "The monkey climb."

 Following the death of his father in 1942 George and brother Douglas took over management of Relwyskow Promotions, later Relwyskow Green Promotions, members of the Joint Promotion group.
 Relwyskow and Green were the only members of Joint Promotions to retain independent ownership throughout the Mount Evans era, resisting the clutches of the William Hill company..

 Relwyskow & Green Promotions, under the sole Directorship of Ann DeRelwyskow, endured until 1992, when it was dissolved on 27th October.

 But there was much more to George.
 Talk of hidden depths.